yairm210/Unciv/docs/Modders/uniques.md

 ??? example  "&lt;upon losing at least [amount] HP in a single attack&gt;"
 	Example: "&lt;upon losing at least [3] HP in a single attack&gt;"

 	Applicable to: UnitTriggerCondition

+??? example  "&lt;upon ending a turn in a [tileFilter] tile&gt;"
+	Example: "&lt;upon ending a turn in a [Farm] tile&gt;"

+	Applicable to: UnitTriggerCondition